totenkopf7/Rain-Alert/README.md

 If you use gmail service for this matter, you need to allow third party apps to have access to your gmail, how are you going to achieve that:
 * Go to https://myaccount.google.com/security
 * Use Two-Step-Authentication and enable it.
-* Create an App Password, Select App > Mail, Select Device > Windows Computer.
+* Create an App Password, Select App > Mail | Select Device > Windows Computer.

 # Weather Codes
 Weather Codes file (docx) is encluded in the repo, you can see them and modify the Python file accordingly, however, I only used "Rainy, Cloudy, and Sunny" codes.